valeriagili/GettinAndCleaningData_CourseProject/CodeBook.md

 - The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
 - The gyroscope units are rad/seg.
-- Features are normalized and bounded within [-1,1], thus they are dimensionless.
+- Features are normalized and bounded within [-1,1].

-##Creating the tidy datafile
+- The normalization procedure implies that each dimensionful quantity is divided by another quantity with the same units.
+This makes the features dimensionless.

-###Guide to create the tidy data file
+##Guide to create the tidy datafile

 Tidy datafile was created by (please refer to the README.md file for a detailed description of the code):